wp-plugins/rbk-money-for-jigoshop/readme.txt

 == Screenshots ==

-1. A screenshot of the adin panel of the plugin.
+1. A screenshot of the adin panel of the plugin screenshot-1.png.

 == Changelog ==
 = 1.0 =